 I felt confused and lost.
 I had taken Levaquin and Cipro many times and never had any adverse reactions.
 I did some research and felt overwhelmed by all the information.
 I never would have guessed that the cure can be worse than the illness it was intended to treat.
 I came to find out that fluoroquinolone antibiotics should be reserved for life threatening infections and should not be prescribed to patients with uncomplicated infections such as urinary tract infections, sinus infections, and bronchitis.
 In essence, I was prescribed a powerful antibiotic strong enough to treat anthrax for an infection I did not need a fluoroquinolone antibiotic.
 Had I been given another antibiotic, or had I let it run its course, I would have felt better in a few days.
 Instead, I am disabled because of inappropriate prescribing.

-Since 2006, I have ruptured over two dozen tendons, and have had other adverse reactions such as peripheral neuropathy, autonomic and central nervous system damage, seizures, spinal degeneration, and a host of other adverse events.
+Since 2006, I have ruptured over three dozen tendons, and have had other adverse reactions such as peripheral neuropathy, autonomic and central nervous system damage, seizures, spinal degeneration, and a host of other adverse events.

 The more I got involved in patient safety, the more apparent it was that it isn’t just Levaquin that can harm a patient, it’s many medications.
 And devices.
 I learned more about how the regulatory process works and how it is a system designed to fail.